Las Vegas casino magnate, U.S. Republican donor Sheldon Adelson dies

 A newspaper owned by Adelson, the Las Vegas Review-Journal, was the first to endorse Trump’s 2016 presidential bid.
 But after his November election defeat the newspaper disputed Trump’s unfounded claim of election fraud and advised him to cooperate with President-elect Joe Biden.

-Trump did not address Adelson’s death as he spoke to reporters on Tuesday.

-Former President George W. Bush said: “He was an American patriot, a generous benefactor of charitable causes, and a strong supporter of Israel,” Bush said in a statement.

-Reporting by Will Dunham, Andy Sullivan, Andrea Shalal, Rachit Vats, Farah Master, Helen Coster, Doina Chiacu and Steve Holland; Editing by Louise Heavens and Howard Goller
+Reporting by Will Dunham, Andy Sullivan, Andrea Shalal, Rachit Vats, Farah Master, Helen Coster, Doina Chiacu, Jeff Mason and Steve Holland; Editing by Louise Heavens and Howard Goller

 Our Standards: The Thomson Reuters Trust Principles.